-Main cast: Doug McKeon (Lieutenant Eric J Tyler), Stephen Burleigh (Captain Stanley R Levitt), Carrington Garland (Lieutenant Maureen Knox), Leo Garcia (Captain Andrew Garza)
+Main cast: Doug McKeon (Lieutenant Eric J Tyler), Stephen Burleigh (Captain Stanley R Levitt), Carrington Garland (Lieutenant Maureen Knox), and Leo Garcia (Captain Andrew Garza)

 Director: Bruno Spandello